phelps-sg/scobre/readme.md

 - If running on Windows you will need to install [Cygwin](http://cygwin.com) in order to execute the shell scripts.

-- Optionally, in order to build the software from source, you will need the scala build tool (sbt); see the [sbt documentation](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).
+- (Optional) In order to build the software from source, you will need the scala build tool (sbt); see the [sbt documentation](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).

-- Optionally, in order to host the data, you will need to install [Apache HBase version 0.94](https://www.apache.org/dyn/closer.cgi/hbase/).
+- (Optional) In order to host the data, you will need to install [Apache HBase version 0.94](https://www.apache.org/dyn/closer.cgi/hbase/).
 The software can optionally connect to an existing server which already hosts the data.

-- Optionally, the best Integrated Development Environment (IDE) to use for working on the project is [IntelliJ IDEA](https://www.jetbrains.com/idea/) with the [Scala plugin](http://confluence.jetbrains.com/display/SCA/Scala+Plugin+for+IntelliJ+IDEA) installed.
+- (Optional) The best Integrated Development Environment (IDE) to use for working on the project is [IntelliJ IDEA](https://www.jetbrains.com/idea/) with the [Scala plugin](http://confluence.jetbrains.com/display/SCA/Scala+Plugin+for+IntelliJ+IDEA) installed.

 Installation
 ------------

 Open the file hbase-site.xml in the directory etc/ using a text-editor and check that the hbase.master and hbase.zookeeper.quorum properties point to the machine running Apache HBase.
-For example, the following configuration can be used to connect to the machine with hostname cseesp1.essex.ac.uk:
+For example, the configuration below can be used to connect to the machine with hostname cseesp1.essex.ac.uk.
+Alternatively to connect to your own laptop running HBase in stand-alone mode, replace `cseesp1.essex.ac.uk` with `localhost`.

 	<configuration>
 		<property>